Use the One-Touch Rule and Save Hours of Cleaning

 I thought so, too.
 But trying to live it has shown me that I tend to touch things three or four times before they finally get put away.

 For example, because we live in such an old home, our bedroom closet is tiny.
 My husband’s clothes go in the closet in our bedroom, and mine are in the closet in the office.
-While I would sure love to have my clothes in the bedroom, too, the way the rods are built means that most of my long dresses don’t fit in that closet.
+While I would sure love to have my clothes in the bedroom, too, the way the rods are built means that most of my long dresses don’t fit in that closet, so it just made more sense for me to have the office closet.

 But then I don’t hang them up in the morning.
 Instead, I leave them on the dresser until I have 2 or 3 days worth of clothing piled on my dresser.
 Then, I walk them into the office where I still don’t put them away properly!
 Instead, I lay them nicely over my desk chair with the intention of hanging them up later—whenever that is.